Site of Special Scientific Interest: Legal status

 The relevant nature conservation body sends all SSSI owners and occupiers a site-specific 'site management statement' describing the ideal management (there may be grants available to help fund management).
 Owners and occupiers are encouraged to carry out this management, which in many (but not all) cases will be a continuation of the historical management of the land.
 Where an owner or occupier is unwilling or unable to carry out management, ultimately the conservation body can require it to be done.
 Public bodies which own or occupy an SSSI have a duty to manage it properly.
 Site management statements for SSSI in Scotland are available to download from the NatureScot website using the "Sitelink" facility.

 The law protecting SSSIs now covers everyone, not just public bodies and the owners and occupiers of SSSIs.
 Previously, activities by "third parties" were not illegal under the SSSI legislation.
 This meant that damaging activities such as fly-tipping, intensive bait-digging or trail biking on an SSSI were only prevented if done (or permitted) by the owner or occupier – not if done by trespassers or under public rights.
 The effect was, for example, to allow control of legal trail biking on SSSIs (where damaging to the interest), but not illegal trail biking.
 This loophole was closed by the Countryside and Rights of Way Act 2000 and section 19 of the Nature Conservation (Scotland) Act 2004.

-Funding for the monitoring of SSSI's in England has been cut from £1.58 million in 2010 to £700,000 in 2018, causing concern that many have not been inspected over the last six years, as required by guidelines.
+Funding for the monitoring of SSSIs in England has been cut from £1.58 million in 2010 to £700,000 in 2018, causing concern that many have not been inspected over the last six years, as required by guidelines.
 Since the referendum to leave the EU in 2016, more than 450 staff have been transferred to the Department for Environment, Food and Rural Affairs (Defra).
-Neglected areas include Exmoor, the Lake District, the Pennines and The Wash.
+Neglected areas include Exmoor, the Lake District, the Pennines, and The Wash.